-• Students must submit a signature page acknowledging that the student has read and understands the content of syllabus, grievance policy, and appeals process.

-• The signature page is due by Thursday of the first week of classes via the discussion section of Blackboard.
+- Students must submit a signature page acknowledging that the student has read and understands the content of syllabus, grievance policy, and appeals process. - The signature page is due by Thursday of the first week of class.
+Please log into Blackboard and take the syllabus confirmation assessment.